muratk3n/thirdwave/en/README.md

 ---

-MSNBC's @AliVelshi: ?Palestinians are at best third-class citizens in the nation of their birth.
-The idea that it?s even remotely controversial to call what Israel has imposed on Palestinians a form of apartheid is laughable.
+"MSNBC's @AliVelshi: 'Palestinians are at best third-class citizens in the nation of their birth.
+The idea that it's even remotely controversial to call what Israel has imposed on Palestinians a form of apartheid is laughable'"

 ---